shiron-truong/apitestautomaion/README.md

 # **API Automation Testing (For my home assignment: test openweathermap api)**

-API Test Automation in Java language using Java libraries; RestAssured (for API Service), along with Maven as a build tool and Test-ng as Test management (support data-driven testing).
+API Test Automation in Java language using Java libraries; RestAssured (for API Service), along with Maven as a build tool and Testng as Test management (support data-driven testing).

 # Table of Contents